filviu/ansible-role-temurin/README.md

 ## Author Information

-This role was created by Silviu Vulcan to scratch his own itch.
+This role was created by Silviu Vulcan.